tkawachi/future-util/README.md

 Using `Thread.sleep()` blocks the running thread.
 It's not recommended to waste a thread when working with `Future`.

-	val futureSum: Future[Int] = Future {
+	// NG: Blocking the thread in ExecutionContext. val futureSum: Future[Int] = Future {
-		// BLOCKING the thread in ExecutionContext.
-Not recommended.
 		Thread.sleep(1000)
 		1 + 1
 	}